 Our course enables you to take control of your career in banking and finance by demonstrating a deep understanding of the business world.
 That’s why in 2015, 84% of Essex Business School undergraduates and 98.6% of our international (non-UK/EU) undergraduates were in graduate level work or study within six months of graduating (DLHE 2015 leavers).

-Our graduates enjoy careers in financial analysis, management, public administration and accountancy, working for high-profile organisations, including:
+Our graduates enjoy careers in financial analysis, management, public administration and accountancy, working for high-profile organisations and exciting SMEs, including:

 - Bank of England

 - John Lewis Partnership